jacopotagliabue/clothes-in-space/README.md

 * word embeddings in the text were generated with the 1bn word corpus.
 A copy of the file can be downloaded [here](https://drive.google.com/file/d/1XrmkevxgSc-jtsBXszavKvPfrPTx2iv0/view?usp=sharing); please note that if you use the Docker setup the file will be downloaded automatically and available in the `/tmp/corpus.txt` path.
+The variable `MAX_SENTENCES` can be used to limit the amount of sentences for training, greatly speeding up model building.

 To run the notebook end-to-end you will also need to provide a "catalog" file and some test SKUs (i.e. product identifiers) to visualize analogies and similarities.